Smithay/wayland-rs/README.md

 And 2 internal crates, that you'll need only for integrating a custom protocol extension:

-- *wayand-sys* is the actual C bindings, on which the crates are built
+- *wayland-sys* is the actual C bindings, on which the crates are built
 - *wayland-scanner* is the crate used to convert the XML protocol specifications into rust code

 ## Documentation